Vrak: Le Canal Famille

 The 1988–1995 logo of the channel as Le Canal Famille.
-A newer logo was used from 1995 to 2001 without the article in the name.
+A newer logo was used from 1995 to 2001 without the article “Le” in the name.

 The 2001–2007 Vrak.TV logo, featuring the channel's mascot, Bibite.
 The mascot was dropped in 2007, but a simplified variant of this logo was used until 2014.

 The 2014 Vrak logo was used until 2016.

 Licensed by the CRTC in 1987, Le Canal Famille was launched on September 1, 1988, as a replacement to TVJQ.
 Le Canal Famille was created by Premier Choix TVEC which was already partially owned by Astral Media through its subsidiary Astral Bellevue Communications.

 Le Canal Famille, name translated as The Family Channel, was also the name of another Canadian youth channel that also began airing in September 1988 and itself owned at 50% by Astral Bellevue Communications.

 At launch, the channel carried a few original shows from Quebec including La Garderie des amis, Hibou Chou Genou, Labo Labo, as well as Bibi et Geneviève when the channel signed off at 7:00 p.m.
 (8:00 p.m on Fridays and weekends) and signed on at 7:00 a.m.
 Another original program, Mémoire Vive, joined the lineup in December 1988.
 There were also some shows previously broadcast on Super Écran such as Inspector Gadget and Bibifoc, dubbed Canadian shows, popular former TVJQ series, some Japanese animated series and co-productions.
 The channel increased the number of its original productions in the following years.

 The popularity of Videoway's interactive menus in the early 1990s prompted Super Écran to offer a second choice of films in the evening using Le Canal Famille after its closing at 7 p.m.
 After about twenty minutes of trailers and self-promotion of Super Écran, the channel becomes scrambled for the presentation of a film.

 The heyday of Le Canal Famille was between 1990 and 1996.
 The channel benefited from a fashion effect and produced several low-budget classics such as Fripe et Pouille, Les Zigotos, Sur la rue Tabaga and the most popular, Télé-Pirate which benefits from a weekly reach of 400,000 viewers.